 DVDs: Drunken Boxing

 There are some real questions about Drunken style.
 Does it really exist as a separate style?
 Is it for real?
 What exactly is the purpose?
 Of course movies like Jackie Chan's Drunken Master make it look so wonderful that we want there to be a drunken style regardless.
 Also confusing things was that, during the repressive times of the Cultural Revolution newer and more fantastic versions of Drunken Boxing were encouraged: so many that eventually the demonstration of them was discouraged.
 The basic idea is that Drunken Boxing is a training method applied to a style.
-You will note that the two teahers here who are deepest into Drunken Boxing also know other forms of Chinese Martial Arts.
+You will note that the teahers here who are deepest into Drunken Boxing also know other forms of Chinese Martial Arts.
 This is common.
 In calligraphy when the student is so good that he can no longer produce an inferior character he is encouraged to do calligraphy in the "running grass" style almost splashing it onto the page with abandon.
 Drunken style, in its openess, is somewhat like this advanced hand in calligraphy.

 DVD21057 Drunken Boxing Exercise Form Level Three